Shuunen/a-better-syges/README.md

 # Develop locally

+By default, [ABS user script](https://greasyfork.org/fr/scripts/31837-a-better-syges) will get the ABS files hosted on this repo.

-- Set this in your browser : `localStorage.absLocal = true`
+You can by-pass this behaviour by setting this in your browser : `localStorage.absLocal = true`
-- `yarn` & `yarn start`

-This will serve abs.js & abs.css files and the user script will use your local files instead of those hosted on this repo
+This will inform [ABS user script](https://greasyfork.org/fr/scripts/31837-a-better-syges) to use files hosted on https://a-better-syges.io:8880 instead.

+Create an entry in your host file with `a-better-syges.io   127.0.0.1`

+Then generate some certificates in the cert folder, I made a script to do it for you.
+It will generates certs & install it on your local machine so your browser won't throw you an invalid https cert error.

+Then you can `yarn` & `yarn start` and this will serve abs.js & abs.css files over https (which is required because Syges is also over https).

 # Thanks